 These Veggie Enchiladas are filled with sweet potatoes and black beans and topped off with enchilada sauce and cheese.
 They’re vegetarian and gluten-free and can easily be made vegan and dairy-free.
 These enchiladas are also great for meal prep!

-Easy Vegetarian Enchiladas
+Easy Veggie Enchiladas

 I love making Mexican-inspired recipes for quick and easy weeknight dinners.
 Healthy tacos and burrito bowls are great options, but if you’re looking for something a little different, then these veggie enchiladas are for you!